kobbikobb/git-team-lab/test/README.md

 # Reads statistics from Git for the users on your team

-## Setup your connections to your repositories
+## Setup your repositories

-TODO: Add
+Create a file in the root of this project called repos.txt.
+Add a line for each target repository.

+example:
+/Users/jakobjonasson/.tempo/firstproject/.git
+/Users/jakobjonasson/.tempo/secondproject/.git

-## Setup your team
+## Setup users on your team

-TODO: Add
+Create a file in the root of this project called users.txt.
+Add a line for each target username.

+example:
+john
+mike

 ## Get the reports

-TODO: Add
+Get a report for today
+node ./src/index.js

+Get a report since a day
+node ./src/index.js '2008-01-01'

 ## Run tests